wchen258/lauterbach-log/debug_linux/Embedded_Linux_debug.md

 2. Lauterbach requires the Linux kernel compiled with certain flags on or off.
 See the Linux Awareness session below.

+3. Most likely, you also need the source code to be displayed while debuggin.
+When using Petalinux, follow the accepted answer in this [post](https://forums.xilinx.com/t5/Embedded-Linux/Petalinux-where-can-I-find-the-kernel-sources-in-a-Petalinux/td-p/811189) to compile kernel with code.

 ## Linux Awareness

 Awareness means the debugger need to be aware the existence of the Linux Kernel.
 To enable this, the Linux has to be compiled with certain configuration.